 A few of your options for exploring the park include:

-- Going for a hike – one of my personal favorites in the St. Mary’s Falls hike
+- Go for a hike – one of my personal favorites is the St. Mary’s Falls hike

 - Drive the breathtakingly beautiful and narrow Going to the Sun Road (or take the free shuttle)

 - Check out the visitor’s center at the top of the Going to the Sun Road

 - Have a picnic at one of the park’s many lakes